 - Students should be cautioned about proper operation of the vehicle and be properly supervised during the trip.
-Special care should be taken when using College vans to ensure that the student is familiar with and capable of handling this larger vehicle.
+Special care should be taken when using SUNY Oneonta vans to ensure that the student is familiar with and capable of handling this larger vehicle.

-Please refer any questions you may have to the Vehicle Assignment Office at 436-3283.
+Please refer any questions you may have to the Maintenance Operations Office at (607)436-2507.